dagartga/dagartga.github.io/_posts/2024-03-10-causal-impact.md

 In the code below, I:

-* Load in the Python libraries we require
+* Load in the Python libraries required
 * Import the required data from the *transactions* and *campaign_data* tables (3 months prior, 3 months post campaign)
 * Aggregate the transactions table from customer/transaction/product area level to customer/date level
 * Merge on the signup flag from the *campaign_data* table